smfunctional/blockish/README.md

-# blockish
+# Blockish

-A functional implementation of Blockchain in DrRacket
+> A functional implementation of Blockchain in DrRacket